 We really look forward to working with the team again in the future and consider them honorary members of the National FGM Centre!

-We at Eton Digital are grateful that we’ve had an opportunity to work on such an important and valuable project that can truly make a difference and improve the lives of many children and young people not just in the UK, but across the world as well.
+We at Eton Digital are grateful that we’ve had an opportunity to work on such an important and valuable project such as FGM eLearning that can truly make a difference and improve the lives of many children and young people not just in the UK, but across the world as well.

-If you are interested in finding out more how the Harmful Practices eLearning tool, make sure to visit their website.
+If you are interested in finding out more about the Harmful Practices eLearning tool, listen to their podcast.